 Miloš Urban (b.
 1967), one of the most translated Czech writers has published a total of 15 books: novels, novellas and short stories.
 The novels Santiniho jazyk (Santini’s Language) and Hastrman (Water-Goblin) have been made into films, and Water-Goblin won the top Czech literary award Magnesia Litera (2012).
-The feature film Water-Goblin directed by Ondřej Havelka is the modern utopia, which confronts the problem of ecology with the phenomenon of the victim, and entered cinemas in the spring of this year.
+The feature film Water-Goblin directed by Ondřej Havelka is the modern utopia, which confronts the problem of ecology with the phenomenon of the victim, and entered cinemas in spring of 2018.
 The novel Sedmikostelí (The Seven Churches, 1998), written in the spirit of Gothic novels and tales of terror, full of melancholy and murder in the middle of old Prague, has sold tens of thousands of copies and was translated into 20 languages.
 Almost every year he publishes a new novel on a variety of themes, which underlines his wide scope of interest.
-He combines suspense with literary quality.
+He combines suspense with literary quality

 February 2017, 264 pages